Hemorrhoids — much more than people think

 Imaging Center Providing DEXA bone density scans

-Imaging centers that provide DEXA bone density scans as a service are business, and are not clinically regulated.
+Imaging centers that provide DEXA bone density scans as a service are businesses, and as such are not clinically regulated.
 There are no physicians or radiologists involved.
-These business are not required to meet the international standards of the International Society for Clinical Densitometry (ISCD), or local clinical standards outlined above.
+These businesses are not required to meet the international standards of the International Society for Clinical Densitometry (ISCD), or local clinical standards outlined above.

 Image Quality